+2.1.
 Bayesian object tracking

 We model individual object tracking as an ideal Bayesian observer learning a linear dynamical system.
-Given a state equation, and a measurement equation, where Q is process noise, and R is measurement noise, we implemented a Kalman filter that learns $\{H, C, Q, R\}$ at every time step using expectation-maximization based parameter estimation (Ghahramani & Hinton, 1996).
+Given a state equation, and a measurement equation, where Q is process noise and R is measurement noise, we implemented a Kalman filter that learns $\{H, C, Q, R\}$ at every time step using expectation-maximization-based parameter estimation (Ghahramani & Hinton, 1996).
 This filter serves as our perceptual ideal Bayesian observer for a single moving object.
-It takes the two dimensional coordinates as the state observation $\{x, y\}$, predicts the future value of the latent state variable s, and thus generates predictions about future coordinates x, y.
+It takes the two-dimensional coordinates as the state observation $\{x, y\}$, predicts the future value of the latent state variable s, and thus generates predictions about future coordinates $\{x, y\}$.

-$$x{t+1} = Hx_t + \mathcal{N}(0, Q), \tag{1}$$
+$$x{t+1} = Hx_t + N(0, Q),$$

-$$z_t = Cx_t + \mathcal{N}(0, R), \tag{2}$$
+$$z_t = Cx_t + N(0, R),$$

-A model completely faithful to the computational requirements of the MOT task would explicitly solve the correspondence problem: which observation should be associated with which filter, as in (Vul et al., 2009).
-However, to account for human behavior, a simplification is possible: rather than solving the correspondence problem at every time step, we can simply predict the ambiguity of correspondence at each time-step, and swap labels accordingly.
+A model completely faithful to the computational requirements of the MOT task would explicitly solve the correspondence problem: which observation should be associated with which filter, as in Vul et al. (2009).
+However, to account for human behavior, a simplification is possible: Rather than solving the correspondence problem at every time step, we can simply predict the ambiguity of correspondence at each time step and swap labels accordingly.
 This approach permits us to treat particle-filter bindings as known, instead of unknown, by default at every iteration, which greatly reduces the computational complexity of the model.

+2.2.
 Rational attention allocation

-The top-level attention model assumes that subjects possess a fixed amount of total attention, which can be represented as the scalar integer A. Following indexing-based ideas of object tracking (Z. Pylyshyn, 1989), the model assigns indices p to all objects on the screen; and the amount of attention assigned to each object location at time t is a function $a_t(p)$, where $\sum{p}^{P} a_t(p) = A$.
+The top-level attention model assumes that subjects possess a fixed amount of total attention, which can be represented as the scalar integer A. Following indexing-based ideas of object tracking (Pylyshyn, 1989), the model assigns indices p to all objects on the screen; and the amount of attention assigned to each object location at time t is a function $a_t(p)$, where $\sum_p a_t(p) = A$.

-In every iteration, the model first determines the list of targets for which it will preferentially allocate attention1 by propagating the list of particles marked as targets (henceforth, the "target list") forward across time.
+In every iteration, the model first determines the list of targets for which it will preferentially allocate attention by propagating the list of particles marked as targets (henceforth, the "target list") forward across time.
+While earlier indexing-based models of MOT have tried to retain the individual identities of each of the target particles, empirical results show that humans find it much easier to track target/non-target compared with tracking numbered target identities across the same trial duration (Pylyshyn, 2004).
+In light of this observation, we used binary target/distractor class identification for all particles.

-At every time step, the model evaluates the potential con-fusability of all targets based on the object states the low-level Kalman filters.
-We approximate the probability of confusion as a logistic sigmoid decreasing with the distance between the target and its nearest distracter, but critically, this distance is scaled by the spatial resolution that each tracker's allocated attention resource permits it to have.
-These convergent desiderata inform our formal definition of confusability as, where, K is a scaling parameter, and $d_t^(p) = \min d_t(p)$, and $d_t(p)$ is the estimated distance at model iteration t between p and all distracters if p is a target or between p and all targets if p is a distracter.
+At every time step, the model evaluates the potential confusability of all targets based on the object states the low-level Kalman filters.
+We approximate the probability of confusion as a logistic sigmoid decreasing with the distance between the target and its nearest distractor, but critically, this distance is scaled by the spatial resolution that each tracker's allocated attention resource permits it to have.
+These convergent desiderata inform our formal definition of confusability for each object p as where K is a scaling parameter, $d_t^(p) = \min d_t(p)$, and $d_t(p)$ is the estimated distance at model iteration t between p and all distractors if p is a target or between p and all targets if p is a distractor.

-$$c(p) = \exp(-K \times a{t-1}(p) \times d_t^(p)), \qquad (3)$$
+$$c(p) = \exp(-Ka{t-1}(p)d_t^(p)),$$

-If a target is easily confusable with a distracter and vice versa, the two will swap target/distracter labels with a probability determined by the magnitude of their confusability.
+If a target is easily confusable with a distractor and vice versa, the two will swap target/distractor labels with a probability determined by the magnitude of their confusability.
 Once all possible swaps have been resolved, the particle possesses a new list of targets (which could be the same as the old list if no swaps occurred).